-- 4.1 The Purchasing Department shall maintain records detailing the history of each FTA associated procurement. - 4.2 These records are placed in a procurement master file and include: - 4.2.1 The rationale for the method of procurement. - 4.2.2 Selection of contract type. - 4.2.3 Reasons for contractor selection or rejection; including requirement that contract awards are made only to responsible contractors capable of successfully performing under the terms and conditions of the proposed contract.
-Items to be considered include contractor integrity, compliance with public policy, record of past performance, and financial and technical resources. - 4.2.4 The basis for the contract price.
+- 4.1 The Purchasing Department shall maintain records detailing the history of each FTA/TxDOT associated procurement. - 4.2 These records are placed in a procurement master file and include: - 4.2.1 The rationale for the method of procurement. - 4.2.2 Selection of contract type. - 4.2.3 Reasons for contractor selection or rejection; including the requirement that contract awards are made only to responsible contractors capable of successfully performing under the terms and conditions of the proposed contract.
+Items to be considered include contractor integrity, compliance with public policy, the record of past performance, and financial and technical resources. - 4.2.4 The basis for the contract price. - 4.3 Procurement Documentation Files, where appropriate, the procurement file will contain: - 4.3.1 Purchase request, acquisition planning information, and other presolicitation documents

-- 4.3 Procurement Documentation Files, where appropriate, the procurement file will contain: - 4.3.1 Purchase request, acquisition planning information, and other presolicitation documents - 4.3.2 Required internal approvals for award - 4.3.3 Rationale for the method of procurement (negotiations, formal advertising) - 4.3.4 List of sources solicited - 4.3.5 Independent cost estimate - 4.3.6 Description of work/scope of services - 4.3.7 Copies of published notices of proposed contract action - 4.3.8 Copy of the solicitation, all addenda, and all amendments - 4.3.9 Liquidated damages determination - 4.3.10 An abstract of each offer or quote - 4.3.11 Contractor's contingent fee representation and other certifications and representations if applicable - 4.3.12 Source selection documentation if applicable - 4.3.13 Contracting Officer's determination of contractor responsiveness and responsibility - 4.3.14 Cost or pricing data - 4.3.15 Determination that price is fair and reasonable including an analysis of the cost and price data - 4.3.16 Purchase Requisition indicating availability of funding - 4.3.17 Notice of award - 4.3.18 Notice to unsuccessful bidders or offerors and record of any debriefing, - 4.3.19 Record of any protest

-- 4.3.20 Bid, Performance, Payment, or other bond documents, and notices to sureties
+- 4.3.2 Required internal approvals for award - 4.3.3 Rationale for the method of procurement (negotiations, formal advertising) - 4.3.4 List of sources solicited - 4.3.5 Independent cost estimate - 4.3.6 Price/cost analysis - 4.3.7 Description of work/scope of services - 4.3.8 Copies of published notices of proposed contract action - 4.3.9 Copy of the solicitation, all addenda, and all amendments - 4.3.10 Liquidated damages determination - 4.3.11 An abstract of each offer or quote - 4.3.12 Sole source documentation - 4.3.13 Contractor's contingent fee representation and other certifications and representations if applicable - 4.3.14 Source selection documentation if applicable - 4.3.15 Contracting Officer's determination of contractor responsiveness and responsibility - 4.3.16 Cost or pricing data - 4.3.17 Determination that price is fair and reasonable including an analysis of the cost and price data - 4.3.18 Purchase Requisition indicating the availability of funding - 4.3.19 Notice of award - 4.3.20 Notice to unsuccessful bidders or offerors and record of any debriefing, - 4.3.21 Record of any protest - 4.3.22 Bid, Performance, Payment, or other bond documents, and notices to sureties

-- 4.3.21 Required insurance documents, and
+- 4.3.23 Required insurance documents, and

-- 4.3.22 Notice to proceed
+- 4.3.24 Notice to proceed

 - 4.4 Contract Administration File, where appropriate, the contract administration file will contain:

 - 4.4.1 Executed contract and notice of award

 - 4.4.2 Bond-related documents

 - 4.4.3 Insurance documentation

 - 4.4.4 Post-award correspondence

 - 4.4.5 Notice to proceed

 - 4.4.6 Approvals or disapprovals of waivers and deviations